tekknolagi/isdt/assignments/02-cli-constructive.md

 build system.

-Your job is to write a program in Bash or POSIX shell, `build.sh`, that compiles some C program.
+Your job is to write a program in Bash or POSIX shell, `build.sh`, that compiles some C program (in particular, a specific mock program we provide).
 The minimal functional (but not acceptable to submit) solution looks something like this:

 ```sh
 #!/bin/sh